 That said, be cautious before booking, because:

-If you’re still interested, consider getting legal insurance that includes international coverage.
+If you’re still interested, consider getting legal insurance that includes international coverage, as the above is just one of the few reasons why someone might need legal coverage.

 Many people don’t realize this: LASIK costs can potentially be deducted on your German tax return under “extraordinary medical expenses.”